Symptoms and Diagnosis of Prostate Cancer

-Prostate cancer is one of the most common types of cancer that men face, with 248,530 expected to be diagnosed in 2021, and more than 34,000 expected to die from it, according to the American Cancer Society (ACS).
-While some men aren't diagnosed with prostate cancer until they show symptoms, about 85 percent of cases are detected using early screening tests.
+Prostate cancer is one of the most common types of cancer that men face, with 288,330 expected to be diagnosed in 2023, and nearly 35,000 expected to die from it, according to the American Cancer Society (ACS).

 Part of the male reproductive system, the prostate is positioned in front of the rectum at the base of the penis and below the bladder.
 One of its main functions is to make fluid for semen, which is essential to supporting, protecting and transporting sperm.

 The prostate is wrapped around the urethra, which transports urine and semen through the penis.
 The prostate naturally tends to get larger as men age, which leads to issues such as benign prostatic hyperplasia (BPH), prostatitis and, especially in men older than 50, prostate cancer.

 In the general male population, ACS stats show about 1 in 8 men will be diagnosed with prostate cancer in their lifetime.
 For male military veterans, the rate of diagnosis is 20 percent.
 This higher incidence of prostate cancer could be linked to exposure to herbicides, such as Agent Orange (a defoliant used during the Vietnam War), and to lower early mortality rates among American veterans.

 Black American men get prostate cancer at almost twice the rate of white American men and have more than double the risk of dying from prostate cancer as white men.
 Research suggests this disparity may be related to health care.
 Black men may not get screened for prostate cancer as early or as often as white men because they are not aware they should or because they do not have equitable access to adequate healthcare resources.